Furniture Fire Fights Continue

 New fire-safety standards for upholstered furniture were issued by the State of California on Feb.
-8—igniting immediate controversy.
-That’s because the proposed standard, known as Technical Bulletin 117 2013 (TB 117 2013), eliminates an open-flame test for foam used within furniture, relying instead on tests to evaluate a cigarette smolder, specifically the ignition resistance of upholstery cover fabrics, barrier, and filling materials.
-The change means manufacturers will no longer have to use flame retardant chemicals in foam to meet the standard.
+8, igniting immediate controversy.
+That’s because the proposed standard, known as Technical Bulletin 117-2013 (TB 117-2013), eliminates an open-flame test for foam used within furniture, relying instead on tests to evaluate a cigarette smolder, specifically the ignition resistance of upholstery cover fabrics, barriers, and filling materials.
+The change means manufacturers will no longer have to use flame-retardant chemicals in foam to meet the standard.

-Anti-flame retardant chemical activists are cheering the move, saying that it will improve human and environmental health by eliminating the need to use a variety of compounds, some of which have been shown to have varying degrees of toxicity.
-But fire safety scientists and chemical makers say the proposed new standard lowers fire safety because it tests only optimal conditions, such as perfectly sealed cushions with no exposure of polyurethane foam filling to heat or flame.
-Any evidence of toxicity, they say, needs to be balanced against a very real fire threat from candles, lighters, and other open flame hazards.
+Anti-flame-retardant-chemical activists are cheering the move, saying it will improve human and environmental health by eliminating the need to use a variety of compounds, some of which have been shown to have varying degrees of toxicity.
+But fire-safety scientists and chemical makers say the proposed new standard lowers fire safety because it tests only optimal conditions.
+Any evidence of toxicity, they say, needs to be balanced against a very real fire threat from candles, lighters, and other open-flame hazards.

-“Removing the open flame test will eliminate an important layer of fire protection for California,” says the American Chemistry Council, a chemical industry trade group that includes the major manufacturers of flame retardant chemicals.
-“Regrettably, if this proposed regulation moves forward, it will reverse a fire safety standard that has provided an important layer of protection to Californians for over 35 years,” ACC says.
-The California standard for furniture fire safety is the de-facto national standard because of the size of the California market and because it is the strongest state regulation for furniture fire safety ever enacted .
+“Regrettably, if this proposed regulation moves forward, it will reverse a fire-safety standard that has provided an important layer of protection to Californians for over 35 years,” the American Chemistry Council, an industry group, says.
+The California standard for furniture fire safety is the de facto national standard because of the size of the California market and because it is among the strongest state regulations for furniture fire safety.

-ACC has stepped into the retardant chemicals debate with a vigorous approach to arguments for fire safety using chemicals.
-That’s because the reputations of ACC-member flame retardant chemical firms has been badly damaged in past years by discredited expert testimony and strong-arm lobbying tactics by the now defunct industry front group, Citizens for Fire Safety.

 Join the conversation